atomist-skills/github-auto-merge-skill/README.md

     Note: the labels are automatically added to and removed from the repository depending on its settings.
     For example, disabling the *rebase* merge method in the repository settings on GitHub will automatically remove the label.

+To create feature requests or bug reports, create an [issue in the repository for this skill](https://github.com/atomist-skills/github-auto-merge-skill/issues).
+See the [code](https://github.com/atomist-skills/github-auto-merge-skill) for the skill.

 <!---atomist-skill-readme:end--->